xmlet/XsdParser/README.md

 <div align="justify">
     <ul>
         <li>
-            <a href="https://github.com/xmlet/XsdParser/issues/9" title="Issue with substitutionGroup">Issue 9 - Issue with substitutionGroup</a> -
+            <a href="https://github.com/xmlet/XsdParser/issues/9" title="Issue with substitutionGroup">Details</a> -
             Fixed substitutionGroup automatically overwriting XsdElement types.
             To access the substitution element types use <i>XsdElement::getXsdSubstitutionGroup()</i> and then access the types.
         </li>